google/skia/site/docs/dev/testing/swarmingbots.md

       instructed to install the Chrome RDP Extension for GCP if it hasn't already been installed.)

-- Machine name ends with “a9”, “m3”, "m5" -> Chrome Golo/Labs
+- Machine name ends with “a9”, “m3”, "m5".
+Or name matches the pattern {lin, mac, win}-NNN-g580 ->
+  Chrome Golo/Labs

   - To log in to Golo bots, see [go/chrome-infra-build-access](https://goto.google.com/chrome-infra-build-access).